 - Facility reportedly purchased certified engines.
 Spec sheets with emission data and engine information were provided during the permitting process and are in the permit file.
-Based on the information in the exhaust emission data sheet, 2000DQKAB, the engines can meet the pollutant limits in the permit. - Sulfur in fuel records were provided (attached) and facility is using ULSD. - Run logs are maintained, USS needs to convert the information to a 12-month rolling basis but based on review it does not appear that the engines have exceeded 500 hours or 100 hours of operation per year. - Permitted engine sizes appeared to match up with nameplate information. - Non-resettable hour meters are in place and showed the following: 109 hours and 110 hours. - Maintenance records were documented in the log book. - Notification that the engines will be operated in a certified manner was required within 30 days.
+Based on the information in the exhaust emission data sheet, 2000DQKAB, the engines can meet the pollutant limits in the permit. - Sulfur in fuel records were provided (attached) and facility is using ULSD. - Run logs are maintained, USS needs to convert the information to a 12-month rolling basis but based on review it does not appear that the engines have exceeded 500 hours or 100 hours of operation per year. - Permitted engine sizes appeared to match up with nameplate information. - Non-resettable hour meters are in place - Maintenance records were documented in the log book. - Notification that the engines will be operated in a certified manner was required within 30 days.
 Letter was received on August 5 and dated July 29.
 I do not have the postmark date; discretion is being applied as it is very close to the July 31 deadline.

-Electrogalvanizing
+Electrogalvanizing Line

-The electro galvanizing line is no longer operating.
+The electrogalvanizing line is no longer operating.
 Operations were transferred to the former Double Eagle Steel location on Miller Road that USS purchased.
-This includes the following emission units:

-EUEGL-OPERATIONS-S1, EUEGL-STO-TANKS-S1, and EUREACTOR-1-10-S1
+This includes the following emission units: EUEGL-OPERATIONS-S1, EUEGL-STO-TANKS-S1, and EUREACTOR-1-10-S1.